• About TTT

 • Inner Space Cavern, where you can see an underground cave and walk through an old mine shaft.

-• San Gabriel Park – a beautiful park with a lake, the San Gabriel River, walking trails, shaded areas, picnic tables, and ducks!
+• San Gabriel Park, the San Gabriel River, walking trails, shaded areas, picnic tables, and ducks!

 • Georgetown Library

-• Sheraton Georgetown Hotel & Conference Center, with rooms that overlook Lake Georgetown.
+• Sheraton Georgetown Hotel & Conference Center, with rooms that overlook Rivery Park and a pond.

 • and more